jake-cohen/GitPractice/gitcheat.md

 This happens on the local computer

-git add [file] = adds the file to the local repo but then just git commit (w/ no file name)
+git add [file] = adds the file to the local repo but then just git commit (w/ no file name) = will pull up a new editor window to log changes.
-OR git commit -m "[changes]"
+OR git commit -m "[changes]" = this is the easier way to do it.

-Push = sending the local changes up to GitHub
+Push = sending the local changes up to GitHub git push -u origin master

-Once a file has been added, any time there are changes made, all you need to do is save and then commit to log changes.
-File is already being "tracked" (no need to add it again)
+Once a file has been added, future changes can be made with: git commit -am "[changes]"

+-a "flags" the file (the equivalent of adding) so that you don't have to add separately